Fguedes90/python-django-template/GUIDELINES.md

  - Write efficient code.
  - Profile and optimize performance-critical sections.

+ ## Django REST Framework
+ - Use ViewSets and Routers for standard CRUD operations.
+ - Use serializers to validate and transform input data.
+ - Handle permissions and authentication properly.
+ - Write custom exceptions and error handlers.
+ - Use pagination for large querysets.

+ ## Celery
+ - Use Celery for background tasks and asynchronous processing.
+ - Configure Celery with proper broker and backend settings.
+ - Use retries and task time limits to handle failures.
+ - Monitor Celery tasks and workers.
+ - Keep tasks idempotent and side-effect free.

  ## Collaboration
  - Communicate effectively with team members.
  - Respect others' opinions and feedback.